sgluege/climbing-training-resources/create_own_program_mini-course.md

 ### Training Fundamental #3: How to Structure Your Program

 It’s important to remember that "periodization" simply refers to a system used to structure your training.
 While there are different types of periodization, we can simplify it by talking about linear and non-linear models:
-- Linear: you go through different 4-8-week cycles where you focus on training one main thing - whether it be strength, strength endurance, power, or skill development.
+- __Linear__: you go through different 4-8-week cycles where you focus on training one main thing - whether it be strength, strength endurance, power, or skill development.
 Once you’re done training that one thing, you move onto the next cycle and train the next thing.
-- Non-Linear: you train multiple attributes at the same time but FOCUS more on one particular attribute for each cycle.
+- __Non-Linear__: you train multiple attributes at the same time but FOCUS more on one particular attribute for each cycle.

 So that’s the difference.